Spastic quadriplegia: Symptoms and signs

 Spastic quadriplegia can be detected by the abnormal development of motor skills in children.
 Symptoms can present themselves as early as three months but are generally seen before the child reaches two years of age.
-Some warning signs include: a child of more than two months who has stiff legs that scissor and is unable to control his or her head, and a child of more than twelve months who has not developed the ability to crawl or stand.
+Some warning signs include: a child of more than two months who has stiff legs that scissor and is unable to control their head, and a child of more than twelve months who has not developed the ability to crawl or stand.

 Spastic quadriplegia also presents a range of symptoms that affect the musculature.
 Many experience contractures, which are defined as joints that cannot be stretched or moved.
 Clonus is another symptom that is characterized by alternating, rapid muscle contraction and relaxation.
 This presents itself as tremors and scissoring of the limbs.
-Distonia, or lasting muscle contractions and tightness, is also often experienced by those affected by spastic quadriplegia.
+Dystonia, or lasting muscle contractions and tightness, is also often experienced by those affected by spastic quadriplegia.
 These involuntary muscle contractions may affect the development of structural muscle around the hip and lead to hip dysplasia and dislocation, making it difficult to sit.
 The combination of these symptoms often makes it difficult for the patients to walk as well.
 Although the arms and legs of patients are often stiff, the neck is usually limp due to the lack of voluntary muscle control.